 How a Mobile Conference App Enhances the Event Experience

-1) Networking - Connecting with other professionals is one of the main reasons why the event app came into existence.
-An event app not only facilitates meeting with others but helps identify who is most relevant to you.
-Visually pleasing profiles and an intuitive messaging system are key ingredients to offering a strong networking solution within the event app.
+Connecting with other professionals is one of the main reasons why the event app came into existence.
+An event app not only facilitates meeting with others but helps attendees identify other attendees to meet and network with.
+Visually pleasing profiles and an intuitive messaging system are key ingredients for a strong networking solution within the event app.

 Profile within Bizzabo branded event app

-2) Polling and Surveys - One of the most valuable aspects of an event app is the data that can be collected from attendees.
+One of the most valuable aspects of an event app is the data that can be collected from attendees.
 The most straightforward method of collecting this data would be to initiate polls and surveys to attendees in real time.
 This can be done during workshops, prior to the event, and even after the event.
-An event app provides a way to ask immediate questions to attendees and receive responses that will help shape future event strategy.
+An event app provides a way to ask immediate questions to attendees and receive responses that will help shape your future event strategy.

-3) Personalized Agenda - With so many different sessions and workshops going on at a conference, it can be difficult for attendees to keep track of it all.
-An event app solves this problem by giving attendees the ability to build their own event agenda by adding the sessions they want to attend into their personal schedules.
+With so many different sessions and workshops going on at a conference, it can be difficult for attendees to keep track of it all.
+An event app solves this problem by giving attendees the ability to build their own event agenda by simply adding the sessions they want to attend into their personal schedules.